-The Family Educational Rights and Privacy Act (FERPA) requires that Eastern International College, with certain exceptions, obtain your written consent prior to the disclosure of personally, identifiable information from your education records.
-FERPA rights belong to students who attend postsecondary institutions in person, through correspondence, or through electronic “distance learning”.
+The Family Educational Rights and Privacy Act (FERPA) requires that Eastern International College, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your education records.
+FERPA rights belong to students who attend post-secondary institutions in person, through correspondence, or through electronic “distance learning”.
+Pertaining to:

-2. The right to request the amendment of a student’s education record that the student believes is inaccurate or misleading.
+- The right to request the amendment of a student’s education records that the student believes is inaccurate or misleading.

 In compliance with the Americans with Disabilities Act of 1990 (“ADA”) and the NJLAD, Eastern International College does not discriminate based on disability.
 The College will endeavor to make every work environment handicap accessible.